espressomd/espresso/doc/sphinx/advanced_methods.rst

 .. add the following ex nihilo reactions to Espresso. (:math:`\emptyset`, read ex
 .. nihilo).
 Ex nihilo means that the reaction has no reactants or products.
 ..
 Therefore, if :math:`\emptyset` is a product, particles vanish and if
-.. :math:`\emptyset` is an reactant, then particles are created ex nihilo:
+.. :math:`\emptyset` is a reactant, then particles are created ex nihilo:
 ..
 .. .. math::
 ..